JungiinChoi/JungiinChoi.github.io/research/README.md

 ---
-title: Attended Courses
+title: Research & Projects
 description: >
   These are lists of attended courses in Statistics, Mathematics and Computer sciences.
 Some of the courses are including projects and you can description of the projects are linked to **Research & Projects** category.
 hide_description: true
 sitemap: false
-permalink: /courses/
+permalink: /research/
 ---

   These are lists of attended courses of Statistics, Mathematics and Computer Science held in Seoul National University.